 File: The investigation into Akinwumi Adesina, a former Nigerian minister for agriculture, follows calls for a probe by Washington.

-In April, whistleblowers submitted a 15-page report to the bank's governors detailing alleged embezzlement, preferential treatment for fellow Nigerians in senior appointments, and the promotion of people suspected or convicted of fraud and corruption.
+Whistleblowers last month submitted a 15-page report to bank governors detailing alleged embezzlement, preferential treatment for fellow Nigerians in senior appointments and the promotion of people suspected or convicted of fraud and corruption.

-In October 2019, the AfDB raised $115-billion in fresh capital, an operation deemed a personal success for Adesina.
+In October 2019, the AfDB raised $115 billion (105 billion euros) in fresh capital, an operation deemed a personal success for Adesina.